secbeard/krbtgt-reset/README.md

 *** Always use the DFS name of the sysvol for the script location ***

-In the screen capture, the path is wrong listing the server name as the path:
+In the screen capture, the path is WRONG as it is using the server name path:

 	\\lab1-dc1.lab1.local\netlogon\...
 It should be domain FQDN only: